Ear, nose and throat

 What are allergies?

-Allergies are the body’s chronic, abnormal reactions to what are ordinarily harmless substances in the environment.
+You've likely heard of allergies, maybe even complained about having them — but not all people truly know what allergies are.
+Allergies are your body’s chronic, abnormal reactions to what are ordinarily harmless substances in the environment.
 Many things, including mold, dust, pollen, pet dander, insect stings and some foods, can cause allergic reactions.

 What is immunology?